 Calling hours will be held on Wednesday between 5 and 7 PM at Funk Funeral Home with a “Trisagion Service” to be conducted at 6 PM.
 Funeral services will be held on Thursday (February 6, 2020) at 11 AM at St. Demetrios Greek Orthodox Church 31 Brightwood Road, Bristol.
 Burial will follow in West Cemetery, Bristol.
 In lieu of flowers, donations in her memory may be made to St. Demetrios Greek Orthodox Church, 31 Brightwood Rd., Bristol, CT 06010.
 Please visit Despina’s memorial web-site at www.FunkFuneralHome.com.

-To send flowers to Despina's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Despina C. Yalanis, please visit our floral store.